troyhite/splitbrain-multisite-apphosting-firewall/readme.md

   - **Protect against known vulnerabilities**: TODO (WAF)
   - **Addressing access to shared resources**: This scenario has common resources used by multiple distinct workloads, how do we manage RBAC, etc.
   - **Use TLS**: TODO  (Client -> AFD, AFD -> AppGW, AppGW -> backend compute)
-  - **Consider Private Link for AFD**: TODO

 ### Other Potential Security Enhacements

-  - **Application Gateway**: You can use [Web Application Firewall (WAF)](https://learn.microsoft.com/en-us/azure/web-application-firewall/ag/ag-overview) to protect your web applications from common web vulnerabilities and exploits.
-You can also use [Application Gateway Private Link](https://learn.microsoft.com/en-us/azure/application-gateway/private-link) to securely access your backend application servers from Application Gateway without exposing them to the public internet.
+  - **Application Gateway**: You can use [Web Application Firewall (WAF)](/azure/web-application-firewall/ag/ag-overview) to protect your web applications from common web vulnerabilities and exploits.
+You can also use [Application Gateway Private Link](/azure/application-gateway/private-link) to securely access your backend application servers from Application Gateway without exposing them to the public internet.
-   - **Azure Firewall**: You can use [Azure Firewall Threat Intelligence](https://learn.microsoft.com/en-us/azure/firewall/threat-intel) to block malicious traffic from known malicious IP addresses and domains.
-You can also use [Azure Firewall DNS Proxy](https://learn.microsoft.com/en-us/azure/firewall/dns-details) to intercept and inspect DNS traffic and apply DNS filtering rules.
+   - **Azure Firewall**: You can use [Azure Firewall Threat Intelligence](/azure/firewall/threat-intel) to block malicious traffic from known malicious IP addresses and domains.
+You can also use [Azure Firewall DNS Proxy](/azure/firewall/dns-details) to intercept and inspect DNS traffic and apply DNS filtering rules.
-   - **Azure Front Door**: You can use [Azure Web Application Firewall](https://learn.microsoft.com/en-us/azure/web-application-firewall/afds/afds-overview) to protect your web applications from common web vulnerabilities and exploits at the edge.
-You can also use [Azure Private Link](https://learn.microsoft.com/en-us/azure/frontdoor/private-link) in Front Door Premium to securely access your backend application servers from Azure Front Door without exposing them to the public internet.
+   - **Azure Front Door**: You can use [Azure Web Application Firewall](/azure/web-application-firewall/afds/afds-overview) to protect your web applications from common web vulnerabilities and exploits at the edge.
+You can also use [Azure Private Link](/azure/frontdoor/private-link) in Front Door Premium to securely access your backend application servers from Azure Front Door without exposing them to the public internet.

 ### Cost optimization

 Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
 For more information, see [Design review checklist for Cost Optimization](/azure/well-architected/cost-optimization/checklist).

   - **Virtual Machines**: The cost of running virtual machines depends on the size, region, and operating system of the instances.
-You can use [Azure Reserved Virtual Machine Instances](https://learn.microsoft.com/en-us/azure/cost-management-billing/reservations/save-compute-costs-reservations) to save up to 72% compared to pay-as-you-go prices.
-You can also use [Azure Hybrid Benefit](https://learn.microsoft.com/en-us/windows-server/get-started/azure-hybrid-benefit) to reuse your existing Windows Server licenses and save up to 40%.
+You can use [Azure Reserved Virtual Machine Instances](/azure/cost-management-billing/reservations/save-compute-costs-reservations) to save up to 72% compared to pay-as-you-go prices.
+You can also use [Azure Hybrid Benefit](/windows-server/get-started/azure-hybrid-benefit) to reuse your existing Windows Server licenses and save up to 40%.
   - **Application Gateway**: The cost of Application Gateway is based on the number of instances, the size of the instances, and the amount of data processed.
-You can use [autoscaling](https://learn.microsoft.com/en-us/azure/application-gateway/application-gateway-autoscaling-zone-redundant) to adjust the number of instances based on the traffic demand and optimize the cost.
-You can also use [zone-redundant SKUs](https://learn.microsoft.com/en-us/azure/application-gateway/application-gateway-autoscaling-zone-redundant#autoscaling-and-high-availability) to deploy across Availability Zones and reduce the need for additional instances for high availability.
+You can use [autoscaling](/azure/application-gateway/application-gateway-autoscaling-zone-redundant) to adjust the number of instances based on the traffic demand and optimize the cost.
+You can also use [zone-redundant SKUs](/azure/application-gateway/application-gateway-autoscaling-zone-redundant#autoscaling-and-high-availability) to deploy across Availability Zones and reduce the need for additional instances for high availability.
   - **Azure Firewall**: The cost of Azure Firewall is based on a fixed hourly rate and the amount of data processed.
-You can use [Azure Firewall Manager](https://learn.microsoft.com/en-us/azure/firewall-manager/overview) to centrally manage multiple firewalls and apply consistent policies across different subscriptions and virtual networks.
-You can also use [Azure Firewall Premium](https://learn.microsoft.com/en-us/azure/firewall/premium-features) to get additional features such as TLS inspection, IDPS, and URL filtering.
+You can use [Azure Firewall Manager](/azure/firewall-manager/overview) to centrally manage multiple firewalls and apply consistent policies across different subscriptions and virtual networks.
+You can also use [Azure Firewall Premium](/azure/firewall/premium-features) to get additional features such as TLS inspection, IDPS, and URL filtering.
   - **Azure Front Door**: The cost of Azure Front Door is based on the number of routing rules, the number of HTTP(S) requests, and the amount of data transferred.
-You can use [Azure Front Door Standard/Premium](https://learn.microsoft.com/en-us/azure/frontdoor/understanding-pricing) to get a unified experience with Azure CDN, Azure Web Application Firewall, and Azure Private Link.
-You can also use [Azure Front Door Rules Engine](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-rules-engine?pivots=front-door-standard-premium) to customize how your traffic is handled and optimize the performance and cost.
+You can use [Azure Front Door Standard/Premium](/azure/frontdoor/understanding-pricing) to get a unified experience with Azure CDN, Azure Web Application Firewall, and Azure Private Link.
+You can also use [Azure Front Door Rules Engine](/azure/frontdoor/front-door-rules-engine?pivots=front-door-standard-premium) to customize how your traffic is handled and optimize the performance and cost.
 If global access is not a requirement, or the additional features of Front Door are not needed, the same architecture can work with only the Application Gateway.
 All public DNS records can be pointed to the Public IP address configured on the Application Gateway listener(s).

 See an example of this solution in the [Azure Pricing Calculator](https://azure.com/e/e0b74472f72d48ce891b08b3af105872) approximating typical usage with the components showcased in the architecture.
 Adjust to fit your scenario.